 - 3. Distribute Handout 2-1 and 1 bag of 100 pennies to each group of 4 students. - 4.
 Explain that each penny represents 1% of spending in the Federal Budget. - 5.
 Have students arrange pennies on handout 1 as they think they are allocated in the federal budget.
-For example, if they think Agriculture is 3%, they would put three pennies in the Agriculture box. - 6.
+For example, if they think Agriculture is 3% they would put three pennies in the Agriculture box. - 6.
 Display Visual 2-1 to show actual allocations.
-Explain that each penny represents about \$45 billion dollars or 1% of spending (2019).
-Use the "Budget Allocation and Percentage of Total Spending" chart below to provide examples of the types of things that are included in each category. - 7.
-Distribute Handout 2-2.
+Explain that each penny represents about \$68 billion dollars or 1% of spending (2021).
+Use Visual 2-3, the "Budget Allocation and Percentage of Total Spending" chart, to provide examples of the types of things that are included in each category.

-8. Explain the difference between Mandatory and Discretionary Spending.
+- 7. Distribute Handout 2-2. - 8.
+Explain the difference between mandatory and discretionary spending.